YezhangLiu/MyWebPage/index.md

 - tools: matlab, github, rstudio, VSCode, etc
 - **need to learn**: CSS, SQL, PHP, HTML and more

-I love many great quotes, but the one below may be my favorite.
+I love inspirational talks, and the one below is my favorite.
 > Don’t let what you cannot do interfere with what you can do. – John Wooden

-This quote sometimes can inspire me when debugging.
+This quote sometimes inspires me when debugging.
 Then, coding for me <br />
 becomes exciting.
 This is usually the night for me when I got stuck on a bug.
 ![meme3](./3.jfif)
 ![meme4](./4.jfif)